-CDPA, section 36(6).
+122 CDPA, section 36(6).
 It is important to bear in mind that the Copyright Tribunal has ultimate oversight of this process through its supervision of licensing schemes and bodies: see CDPA, chapter VII.

-It has been questioned whether section 36 achieved this, at least in earlier iterations: R Burrell and A Coleman, Copyright Exceptions: The Digital Impact (Cambridge University Press 2005) 128-129.
+123 It has been questioned whether section 36 achieved this, at least in earlier iterations: R Burrell and A Coleman, Copyright Exceptions: The Digital Impact (Cambridge University Press 2005) 128-129.

-Whitford Report (n 1).
+124 Whitford Report (n 1).

-Ibid [279].
+125 Ibid [279].

-Ibid.
+126 Ibid.

-Ibid [280].
+127 Ibid [280].

-voluntary licensing - perhaps including a scheme for licensed digital lending - is the gold standard.
-There are a number of reasons for this.
-A licensing scheme can permit levels of access beyond those possible under CDL and could conceivably apply to a broader range of works.
+access beyond those possible under CDL and could conceivably apply to a broader range of works.
 It avoids some of the uncertainties that are inherent in relying on exceptions, for instance in relation to the right to digitise and the legality of providing access to students located overseas.
 Depending on how the scheme was set up, universities may be able to access born-digital content or scans produced by other establishments (including, potentially, the British Library), rather than having to digitise everything themselves.
 Such digital content could include functionality to make it more user-friendly than a pdf of a book and could be accompanied by less aggressive digital rights management (DRM) overlays, to the extent licensed digital lending was permitted.
 Finally, there could be different approaches to pricing, ranging from transactional fees (whether based on pages, chapters or works) to a subscription-based 'all you can eat' model.

 If the government agreed that such an expansion of collective licensing were desirable, it could consider a Whitford-esque approach in which it extends section 36 to cover a greater range of acts.
-At this point the government would need to think carefully about the details of this reform, as the goal would be to encourage a negotiated solution and not provide educational establishments with such an attractive exception that licensing becomes redundant.
-128 But we can imagine that its response might comprise or include an exception that explicitly allowed educational establishments to adopt CDL.
+At this point the government would need to think carefully about the details of this reform, as the goal would be to encourage a negotiated solution and not provide educational establishments with such an attractive exception that licensing becomes redundant.128 But we can imagine that its response might comprise or include an exception that explicitly allowed educational establishments to adopt CDL.
 That exception would need to follow the key features of CDL, for instance in relation to the owned-to-loaned ratio and the inclusion of DRM to limit re-use by the borrower.
 It would permit educational establishments to copy entire works, although we can envisage a key area of debate being whether any published work held in physical form could be copied in full, or whether there would be different rules for titles that are also available commercially in digital form.
 Allowing such books to be digitised in full would raise complaints about market substitution.
 On the other hand, one might ask why universities should be asked to pay over and over again for the same content.
 If a university acquires, lawfully, a physical book and wishes to digitise that book and lend a soft copy under strict CDL terms, why should we protect the e-book market?